surajacharya62/backendragapisystem/readme.md

 To run this program, please follow the steps given below: step 1: Intalls the required libraries mentioned in the requirements.txt file step 2: Run the command:uviconr main:app --reload step 3: After running in the browser: provide the url 127.0.0.1/docs.
-There you will three apis and provide the details accordingly.
+There you will find three apis and provide the details accordingly.

 Thank you